 Inside: After dozens of visits, Italy still holds some surprises.
 Tiny Procida is authentic, affordable & blissfully off the tourist radar.
 How to get there, where to stay and why the island should be on your Italy Bucket List.

-After a fabulous 4-day road trip through Ireland, it was time to move on to our next stop, Italy!
+After a fabulous 4-day road trip through Ireland, it’s time to move on to our next stop, Italy!

-The plan was to spend the first week along the Amalfi Coast before working our way up to Tuscany (where we got married) for our anniversary.
+The plan?
+A week along the Amalfi Coast followed by a week in Tuscany (where we got married) for our anniversary.

 Procida has been on my radar since my well-traveled friend, Janice, visited several years ago.
-She posted days worth of drool-worthy pictures of pastel-colored homes cascading down a cliff to sparkling blue seas below.
+She posted day-after-day of drool-worthy pictures of pastel-colored homes and shops cascading down a cliff to the sparkling blue sea below.

-I immediately added Procida to my Bucket List and this seemed like the perfect place to start our Italian holiday.
+I immediately added Procida to my Bucket List and it seemed like the perfect place to kick-off our Italian holiday.

 But first, Naples

 But I’m afraid Naples isn’t the safest place for tourists these days.
-Pickpockets are rampant and we even spoke to an Australian couple on the train who had seen a tourist mugged in broad daylight the day before.
+Pickpockets are rampant and we even spoke to an Australian couple on the train who saw a tourist mugged in broad daylight the day before.